-The College of Saint Elizabeth's Catholic Center for Women's Heritage hosted its 2016 Heritage Award luncheon in the Annunciation Center's Flex classrooms in late April.
-This year's recipient, Joanne Hugues, '16, American Studies, presented her research on Blessed Miriam Teresa Demjanovich, '23, the first women in New Jersey to be declared blessed.
+The College of Saint Elizabeth's Center for Catholic Women's History hosted its 2017 Heritage Award luncheon in the Annunciation Center's Flex classrooms in late April.
+This year's recipient, Maria Capozzoli, '18, a communication and English double major, presented her research on Elizabeth Ann Bayley Seton, who founded the Sisters of Charity in the United States.

 The Heritage Award is a research grant for students to use and to contribute to the Center for Catholic Women's History at the College of Saint Elizabeth.
 Ordinarily the grant is given to current and previous students of CSE.
 However, other applicants are also welcome.